idi-ops/ansible-ansible/README.md

 Role Name
 =========

 Minimal Ansible role to manage Ansible (and Jinja) with Pip on CentOS 7.3.
+This includes:

+  * redis, the datastore, from yum installed, enabled, and started
+  * redis, the python library, from pip
+  * boto, the python library, for AWS (Route53) plays

 Requirements
 ------------

  * CentOS 7.x
  * Ansible 2.x
+ * systemd

 Role Variables
 --------------
-Name of ansible package in pip

-    ansible_pip_ansible_package_name: ansible

-Version of ansible package to install from pip

-    ansible_pip_ansible_package_version: 2.2.1.0
+Pip packages (and version numbers) to provide all the ansible functionality we need

+ansible_pip_ansible_packages:
+  - ansible==2.2.1.0
+  - boto==2.46.1
+  - redis==2.10.5

 Version of pip package to install from yum